g3rv4/g3rv4.com/about.md

 It looked like a paradise for developers.
 I was applying for jobs for the first time in my life (and boy, that can be a frustrating experience) mainly using [Stack Overflow Jobs](https://stackoverflow.com/jobs) as I liked the quality of remote jobs I posted there.
 I got a few interviews and even made it to the last round at HotJar... but they found a better candidate... until I saw a listing to work at...
 Stack Overflow!
 I applied, got contacted a couple weeks after and I got the job!!!
 I'm now part of the team building...
 Stack Overflow Jobs!
 (You can find [details of what the interviewing process was like in my blog post]({% post_url 2017-01-01-I-got-a-job-at-stackoverflow %}))

 When I say that calling it my dream job feels like an understatement, it's just because so far it's better than any dream I've ever had.
 I reviewed this page almost a year after joining Stack and I'm still in awe about it.

+## Then... life happened :)
+I was working on the /jobs team, that then merged with the Talent team.
+At that point, I had my eye on Stack Overflow Enterprise... so I was able to move to that team.
+There, I had the opportunity to work with more amazing people.
+They are not only are amongst the smartest people I've ever met, they're also extremely generous with their knowledge.

+I learned a ton and worked on many interesting projects, helping some big customers adopt Stack Overflow Enterprise (and particularly... our Slack integration).
+There I became the Tech Lead for Enterprise, and then we merged teams with the Teams team (adding more amazing team members from the teams team, what a team!) where I was the Tech Lead for the Content Discovery pillar for a short run.

+On March 29th 2021 (after 4 years, 6 months and 10 days) I left Stack Overflow for the next thing in my career: [Process Street](https://www.process.st).
+There I will join a small team where I will be able to touch a little bit of everything (I really like using as many hats as there are available) while trying to contribute to what I think can be a revolution in the way companies do processes.
+That's the goal at least, as I expect to be writing pretty bad Scala code in my first days.

 ## So, that's my story
 Oh, and I run.
 I love running, but that's not probably why you're here :) nice to meet you and [mention me on twitter](https://twitter.com/g3rv4) if you have any comments.